nitin42/Making-a-custom-React-renderer/part-one.md

 **`getPublicInstance`**

 This is an identity relation which means that it always returns the same value that was used as its argument.
 It was added for the TestRenderers.

+**`useSyncScheduling`**
+This property is used to down prioritize the children by checking whether the children are offscreen or not.
+In other words, if this property is true then the work in progress fiber has no expiration time

+**`resetTextContent`**
+Reset the text content of the parent before doing any insertions (inserting host nodes into the parent).
+This is similar to double buffering technique in OpenGl where the buffer is cleared before writing new pixels to it and perform rasterization.

+**`commitTextUpdate`**
+Similar to `commitUpdate` but it commits the update payload for the text nodes.

+**`removeChild and removeChildFromContainer`**
+When we're inside a host component that was removed, it is now ok to remove the node from the tree.
+If the return fiber (parent) is container, then we remove the node from container using `removeChildFromContainer` else we simply use `removeChild`.

+**`insertBefore`**
+It is a `commitPlacement` hook and is called when all the nodes are recursively inserted into parent.
+This is abstracted into a function named `getHostSibling` which continues to search the tree until it finds a sibling host node (React will change this methodology may be in next release because it's not an efficient way as it leads to exponential search complexity)

+**`appendChildToContainer`**
+If type of fiber is a `HostRoot` or `HostPortal` then the child is added to that container.

+**`appendChild`**
+Child is added to the parent.

+**`shouldSetTextContent`**
+If it returns false then schedule the text content to be reset.

+**`getHostContext`**
+It is used to mark the current host context which is sent to update the payload and therefore update the queue of work in progress fiber (may indicate there is a change).

+**`createTextInstance`**
+Creates an instance of a text node.

 We're done with the Part One of our tutorial.
 I know some concepts are difficult to grok solely by looking at code.
 Initially it feels agitating but keep trying it and it will eventually make sense.
 When I first started learning about the Fiber architecture, I couldn't understand anything at all.
 I was frustated and dismayed but I used `console.log()` in every section of the above code and tried to understand its implementation and then there was this "Aha Aha" moment and it finally helped me to build [redocx](https://github.com/nitin42/redocx).
 Its a little perplexing to understand but you will get it eventually.